martynaryba13/A4Instacart/README.md

 segmentation based on the provided criteria.
 ## Data
 Data for this project are multiple open-source data sets from Instacart.
 A data dictionary can be accessed [here](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b).
+## Tools
+This project used Excel and the following Python libraries:
+- pandas
+- seaborn